-Not only did we solve the trailer alignment problem we can now see the launch ramp and things behind us that wasn’t possible before.
-And… we now have a state of the art GPS guidance system equipped with a dash cam for any unexpected things that might occur on our long trips.
+Not only did we solve the trailer alignment problem, we can now see the launch ramp and things behind us that weren’t possible before.
+And… we now have a state-of-the-art GPS guidance system equipped with a dash cam for any unexpected things that might occur on our long trips.

-First off we plugged the Dezl into the computer went to garmin.com/express downloaded the app where it found the device and updated it to the latest software.
-While the unit was updating we installed the camera and transmitter.
-The process was easy.
+First off, we plugged the Dezl into the computer went to garmin.com/express downloaded the app where it found the device and updated it to the latest software.
+While the unit was updating, we installed the camera and transmitter.
+The process was simple.

 First fine a suitable place for the camera, most times is right to the license plate.
-Once the camera is mounted you’ll need to fish the wire through where is can plugged into the transmitter – fortunately we had a hole where it fit nicely but you might need to drill one yourself.
+Once the camera is mounted, you’ll need to fish the wire through where is can plug into the transmitter – fortunately we had a hole where it fit nicely, but you might need to drill one yourself.

 Next is the transmitter, you’ll want to find a spot to mount it where it can receive a good signal and won’t be hampered by debris flying around under the vehicle.
-You can hook up the camera transmitter two different ways, one is powered on all the time or the other is to hook it up so it comes on when the vehicle is placed in reverse.
+You can hook up the camera transmitter in two different ways: one is powered on all the time, or the other is to hook it up so it comes on when the vehicle is placed in reverse.
 (1) On all the time just hook the red wire to a hot power source and the black wire to a good ground.
 (2) On in reverse hook up the power wire to the reverse light and the back wire to a good ground.
 Note – most trucks have live power near the trailer wiring.
 The instructions said to power up and test the transmitter placement before securing it.
-On our truck it was mounted well under the back and had no problem receiving a signal, we also heard that guys are mounting them on their outboards without any signal issues so i think you’ll be fine no matter where you mount it.
+On our truck, we mounted well it under the back and had no problem receiving a signal.
+We also heard that guys are mounting them on their outboards with no signal issues so i think you’ll be fine no matter where you mount it.

-Garmin has a great set of videos explaining the install process
+Garmin has an impressive set of videos explaining the install process